aws-samples/amazon-efs-developer-zone/README.md

 - `FileSystem` : Stores your data
 - `Mount target` : Makes your data accessible

 The filesystem is the resource that stores your data within a AWS region, but you can’t access it directly.
 To do so, you must create an EFS mount target in a subnet.
 The mount target provides a network endpoint that you can use to mount the filesystem on an EC2 instance via NFSv4.1.
 You can create one mount target in each Availability Zone in an AWS Region.
-If there are multiple subnets in an Availability Zone in your VPC, you create a mount target in one of the subnets.
+If there are multiple subnets in an Availability Zone in your VPC, you create one mount target in one of the subnets.

 ![](img/i5.png)